dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 The JWT `access_token` returned is still perfectly acceptable for our openid request as well, but it also allows us to our JWT for our Webtask request so we can make sure the user subscribing/unsubscribing is doing so for themselves only.

 In this `create` command we're providing our Webtask our AUTH0_DOMAIN so it can be used in the validation of our JWT.
-Even though your Auth0 domain is not particularly sensitive, we'll still storing it in a [Webtask secret](https://webtask.io/docs/editor/secrets), accessible by the application only.
+Even though your Auth0 domain is not particularly sensitive, we'll still store it in a [Webtask secret](https://webtask.io/docs/editor/secrets), accessible by the application only.
 Secrets can also be added, removed and managed via the Secrets panel, which is in the settings menu in the Webtask Editor.

 ```bash
 wt create newsletter.js \